The new magnetar SGR J1830-0645 in outburst: Discussion

-The X-ray emission properties observed from \src\ soon after the outburst onset are in line with those of other magnetars (\citealt{cotizelati18} and references therein), and fit well within the resonant Compton scattering scenario (RCS; \citealt{tlk02,rea08}; see also \citealt{turolla15} and references therein).
-The dominance of the thermal over the non-thermal (power-law) component (\S\ref{sec:xrayanalysis}) suggests that the magnetospheric twist is restricted to a bundle of current-carrying field lines.
+The X-ray emission properties observed from \src\ soon after the outburst onset are in line with those of other magnetars (\citealt{cotizelati18} and references therein), and fit well within the resonant Compton scattering scenario (RCS; \citealt{tlk02,rea08,wadiasingh18}; see also \citealt{turolla15} and references therein).
+The dominance of the thermal over the nonthermal (power-law) component (Section\,\ref{sec:xrayanalysis}) suggests that the magnetospheric twist is restricted to a bundle of current-carrying field lines.
 Ohmic dissipation of the returning currents on the star surface leads to the appearance of localized hot spots \citep{beloborodov09}.
 Heated regions may form on the surface also as a consequence of heat released deeper in the crust by local dissipation of magnetic energy \citep{pons12}.
 In this respect, our analysis suggests the existence of two heated regions of different temperatures and sizes on the surface of \src: an extended warm region (average blackbody temperature $\sim$0.45\,keV and radius $\sim$6\,km), and a small hot region (temperature $\sim$1.1\,keV and radius $\sim$1.5\,km).
-According to our analysis, the modulation of the light curve is (almost) entirely due to the change of the visible area of these regions, the temperatures being fairly constant along the spin phase (\S\ref{sec:timing}).
-This is indicative of a scenario in which the hot and the warm regions are not spatially separated.
-A more plausible picture is that what we actually see is a single heated spot with a temperature gradient.
-Indeed, recent 3D simulations have shown that heat injected in the crust of a magnetar flows anisotropically to the surface, giving rise to non-uniform hot spots of complex shape \citep{degrandis20}.
-Soft, thermal photons coming from a small spot can produce a complex pulse profile with a high pulsed fraction \citep{geppert14,igoshev20}, which would be smaller ($\lesssim$20\%) in the case of two circular, antipodal hot spots \citep{turolla13a}.
-The decrease of the pulsed fraction in going from lower to higher energies may be explained within the RCS scenario.
-Above $\sim$10\,keV, in fact, photons are mostly in the power-law tail and suffered resonant scatterings higher up in the magnetosphere ($R\approx 10 R_{{\rm NS}}$), which tends to wash out the imprint of the (pulsed) primary emission.
+According to our analysis, the modulation of the light curve is (almost) entirely due to the change of the visible area of these regions, the temperatures being fairly constant along the spin phase (Figure\,\ref{fig:timing}).
+The phase-alignment between the light-curve profiles associated with the two blackbody components is indicative of a scenario in which the hot and the warm regions are not spatially separated.
+A more plausible picture is that what we actually see is a single heated spot with a complex shape where an extended warm region is surrounded by a smaller hotter region with an asymmetric structure (the former producing the relatively broad peak observed in the light-curve profile, the latter resulting in the two prominent narrow peaks separated by $\sim$0.2 rotational phase cycles; see Figure\,\ref{fig:timing}).
+Indeed, recent 3D simulations have shown that heat injected in a localized region of the crust of a magnetar flows anisotropically to the surface, leading to the appearance of a hot spot with a complex shape and a nonuniform temperature distribution \citep{degrandis20}.
+Soft, thermal photons coming from such a spot can produce a complex pulse profile with a high pulsed fraction, which would be smaller ($\lesssim$20\%) in the case of two circular, antipodal hot spots \citep{albano10,turolla13a}.
+The pulsed fraction decrease in going from lower to higher energies (up to $\sim$25\,keV) is different from what is observed in other magnetars \citep[see, e.g.,][and references therein]{an15}.
+Different trends of the pulsed fraction variability with energy can be envisaged within the RCS scenario, depending on the viewing angles as well as the location and velocity distribution of the charged particles in the magnetosphere that up-scatter thermal photons.
+In the case of \src, the RCS mechanism tends to wash out the imprint of the (pulsed) primary emission.